Modeling Interface

 Feature management includes two parts: feature panel and view panel.

-# Feature panel
+# Feature Panel

 • Filter box: You can filter features by name.